 If you think that there is any possibility of taking more than one Amtrak trip, it is highly recommended that you join AGR before booking your first and/or current trip.
 However, if you've already booked your trip, it's still not too late.
 Once you sign up and get your membership number, just call Amtrak and have the agent add the number (numbers if you've also signed up family members) to your reservation.
 If you've already taken your trip, it may not be too late if your trip was within the last 21 days, but you'll have to call AGR to get those points.
 Additional program details and online registration can be found here.

 Connections to Walt Disney World and other Orlando Attractions: This subject comes up often.
 At one time there used to be a special shuttle bus service operated, this has been discontinued unfortunately.
-At present your only options are a Hertz car rental at the station or a taxi.
+At present your options are a Hertz car rental at the station, a taxi, or Orlando's public bus system called Lynx.
+Lynx bus route #40 runs near the station.
+This bus in the southbound direction will take one directly to Universal Studios if that is your destination.

 Connections to Los Angeles International Airport: We are often asked how one transfers between Amtrak and the airlines at LAX in Los Angeles.
 The fastest way is to use the Los Angeles International Airport - Union Station FlyAway bus service.
 The cheaper, but more time consuming method is to take the Metro Red/Purple line, Blue line, and then the Green line to the airport shuttle bus.
 Note that another good option is to fly into/out of Bob Hope Airport (formerly Burbank-Glendale-Pasadena Airport) in the San Fernando Valley, if possible.
 Amtrak Pacific Surfliners serve that location (station name: Burbank Airport) with several daily trains which stop within easy walking distance of the airline terminal.
 The Burbank station is also served by L.A. area commuter rail trains (Metrolink) on working days.